-Copenhagen – September 6, 2017 – Labster ApS, the award-winning producer of virtual laboratory simulations, has raised $10million in Series A funding from Balderton Capital, Europe’s largest early stage venture capital investor.
-Northzone and Unity Technologies-founder David Helgason are also investing in the round, which will allow the education tech company to continue its rapid expansion in the US, Europe and Asia.
+Labster has raised $10million in Series A funding from Balderton Capital, Europe’s largest early-stage venture capital investor.
+Northzone and Unity Technologies-founder David Helgason is also investing in the round, which will allow the education tech company to continue its rapid expansion in the US, Europe, and Asia.

 Labster has a bank of more than 64 simulations, from a basic introduction to acids and bases where students perform a simulation of handling corrosive chemicals, to a simulation of using a confocal microscope.
 All simulations include games and challenges to keep students engaged and learning.
 Increasingly simulations can be accessed through Virtual Reality headsets to give the student the experience of actually being in the lab.

-Balderton and Northzone’s investment will fund Labster’s expansion in the US and Europe, as well as help initiate special projects in South America, the Middle East and Africa.
-Labster intends to develop new simulations for students in chemistry, physics and medicine.
+Balderton and Northzone’s investment will fund Labster’s expansion in the US and Europe, as well as help to initiate special projects in South America, the Middle East, and Africa.
+Labster intends to develop new simulations for students in chemistry, physics, and medicine.
 The funding will also enable the company to continue its extensive research into the learning impact of virtual content and new technologies on students from around the world.

 “By taking advantage of all the latest technologies, Labster has pioneered a novel solution that can be very beneficial to universities and students globally.
 Using this impressive and portable platform, we can improve the learning outcomes and motivation of students in the fields of science and technology,” Kambiz Hamadani, Assistant Professor, California State University, San Marcos, said.

 The series A funding will also enable further development of Labster’s simulation builder platform, which allows students and scientists around the world to create their own Virtual Reality simulations.
-This project recently secured for Labster the prize of overall winner in the prestigious Reimagine Education awards, organised by Wharton business school, the SEI Center at the University of Philadelphia, and QS Quacquarelli Symonds, the compiler ofthe QS World University Rankings.
+This project recently secured for Labster the prize of overall winner in the prestigious Reimagine Education awards, organized by Wharton business school, the SEI Center at the University of Philadelphia, and QS Quacquarelli Symonds, the compiler ofthe QS World University Rankings.